Vavassor/Arboretum/Documentation/source/vector_math.rst

     :param a: the second vector
     :return: a rejection

+.. c:function:: float float3_scalar_triple(Float3 a, Float3 b, Float3 c)

+    Produce the scalar triple product.
+This is :math:`a \cdot (b \times c)`, where :math:`\cdot` is the dot product and :math:`\times` is the cross product.

+    It gives the signed volume of a parallelpiped defined by the three vectors, or double the signed volume of a tetrahedron.

+    This is equivalent to taking the magnitude of the trivector :math:`a \wedge b \wedge c` where :math:`\wedge` is the outer product.

+    :param a: the first vector
+    :param b: the second vector
+    :param c: the third vector
+    :return: a product

 .. c:function:: Float3 float3_set_all(float x)

     Make a vector where all components are a given number.